eternaldemon/Interfacing-Sensors/Raspberry Pi/Flame Sensor/Read_Me.md

 # **Interfacing Flame Sensor with Raspberry Pi 3 a/b**

-The Simple Code to display anything on the LCD is given in the python file (.py).
+The Code to run for the sensor is given in the python file (.py).

 **Sensor Pin is connect to GPIO.BCM = 2 and the LED is connected to GPIO.BCM = 26**